aiidateam/aiida-tutorials/docs/sections/workflows/writing_basics.md

 :::{note}

 To focus on the AiiDA concepts, the initial examples in this hands-on are purposefully kept very simple.
-At the end of the section you can find a more extensive real-world example.
+At the end of the section, you can find a more extensive real-world example.

 :::